Frisco Expungement & Nondisclosure Lawyers

 Recent changes to Texas law have expanded nondisclosure eligibility to include certain first-time DWI offenses.
 If you completed deferred adjudication for a first DWI and meet specific requirements, you may be eligible for nondisclosure:

-Additional requirements include no accident involvement and meeting specific BAC thresholds
+• Additional requirements include no accident involving another person and meeting specific BAC-related thresholds.

 Permanently Prohibited Offenses